Dual-Use: Agriculture and Solar Photovoltaics

 What does dual-use mean?

-In general, dual-use refers to agricultural production and electricity production from solar photovoltaic (PV) panels occurring together on the same piece of land.
-It is expected that in most cases individual crop yield (lbs/acre) or electricity output (kWh/acre) will be lower in dual-use than it would be if either activity was carried out alone, but that the combined value of crops and electricity produced will be equal to or higher than single-use of the land for production of crops or electricity alone.
+IIn general, dual-use refers to agricultural production and electricity production from solar photovoltaic (PV) panels occurring together on the same piece of land.
+These facilities may also be referred to as agrivoltaic systems, agrisolar, or co-location of solar and agriculture.
+It is expected that in most cases individual crop yield (lbs/acre) or electricity output (kWh/acre) will be lower in dual-use systems than it would be if either activity was carried out alone, but that the combined value of crops and electricity produced will be equal to or higher than single-use of the land for production of crops or electricity alone.

-In the state of Massachusetts, specific kinds of dual-use systems are known as “Agricultural Solar Tariff Generation Units,” and can qualify for financial incentives under the SMART program.
+In the state of Massachusetts, specific kinds of dual-use systems are known as “Agricultural Solar Tariff Generation Units” (or ASTGUs), and can qualify for financial incentives under the SMART program.
 In these systems, every square foot of land possible must be maintained in continuous agricultural production.
 The SMART regulation can be found on the MA DOER website.

 The requirements to qualify for compensation as a dual-use system are further defined by two guidelines.